silentorbit/BlazorBlogBuilder/README.md

 2. Mark `BlogDemo` as the startup project
 3. Run the project

-After the build is completed (in about 2 seconds), the website will load in the browser.
+After the build is completed (in less than 2 seconds), the website will load in the browser.

 ## Start from scratch